-Every student, except for the paper presenter, must post 1-3 relevant questions about the paper in the discussion forum on Moodle three days prior to the paper presentation in class.
+Every student, except for the paper presenter, must post 1-3 relevant questions about the paper in the discussion forum on Moodle two days prior to the paper presentation in class (on Sundays at the latest).

 Research project

 Each student needs to replicate the following empirical study with a new data set.